drdrang/summary/README.md

 The other lines account for the possibilities that the page numbers printed on the original document don't always correspond to the page numbers in the PDF and that PDFs are often formatted as two-up or four-up, with more than one logical page per physical page.

-The body of summary consists of several stanzas, each starting with a line giving the page number(s) and followed by a brief description of what's on that page.
+The body of the summary consists of several stanzas, each starting with a line giving the page number(s) and followed by a brief description of what's on that page.
 Hyphens are used to indicate page ranges.

+I describe how I go about dictating the body of the summary in [this blog post][3].

 ## Scripts ##